-Hastings College is celebrating excellence with Academic Showcase and Honors Convocation on Wednesday, April 28, 2021!
+Hastings College is celebrating excellence with Academic Showcase and Honors Convocation!

-Each spring, members of Alpha Chi, the collegiate all-discipline national honor society, coordinates Academic Showcase.
+Each spring, members of Alpha Chi, the collegiate all-discipline national honor society, coordinate Academic Showcase.

 During Academic Showcase, students, faculty, staff, parents and community members enjoy and learn from fascinating student presentations about individual research projects, experiential learning, study abroad experiences and creative endeavors.

 Academic Showcase is a chance for students to share their passions and to show off their impressive work.
 It also gives students a chance to engage in dialogue and discussion as they answer questions about their project.